Joshua Chapter 1

 , [so] I will be with you I will not fail you, nor forsake you.

-1:6 Be strong and of a brave.
-For you shall cause this people to inherit the land, which I swore to their fathers to give them.
+1:6 Be strong and brave.
+For you shall cause these people to inherit the land, which I swore to their fathers to give them.

 Tōrā,/ˈtɔːrə, ˈtoʊrə/; “Instruction”, “Teaching” or “Law”) The first five books of the Bible or also called “the books of Moses” comes from an archery term meaning to shoot.